 Having a fireplace in the living room or den is a plus for many homeowners, but sometimes an outdated design can create more problems than pleasant, cozy feelings.
-Thankfully, there are ways you can give your fireplace a quick facelift without having to spend a fortune.
+Thankfully, there are ways you can give your prefab or masonry fireplace a quick facelift without having to spend a fortune.

 Benefits of Refreshing Your Fireplace